ProOPF: Benchmarking and Improving LLMs for Professional-Grade Power Systems Optimization Modeling: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduce ProOPF-D and ProOPF-B, the first dataset and benchmark for evaluating LLMs on professional-grade OPF modeling.
 ProOPF-D contains 12K instances across four difficulty levels, covering parametric updates and structural extensions of a canonical OPF.
 ProOPF-B provides 121 expert-annotated test cases for end-to-end evaluation.
-Results show that while LLMs handle explicit parameter modifications, they struggle with semantic parameter inference and structural modeling, motivating future work on domain-aware training and supervision.
+Results show that while LLMs handle explicit parameter modifications, they struggle with semantic parameter inference and structural modeling, highlighting the necessity of domain-aware training and supervision.

+{Despite these contributions, several limitations highlight avenues for future research.
+First, ProOPF currently focuses on transmission-level optimization modeling; extending the benchmark to distribution networks and microgrids is a crucial next step.
+Second, while execution-based evaluation ensures functional correctness, finer-grained validation of intermediate steps would yield deeper insights into LLM reasoning.
+Finally, expanding the dataset for complex structural tasks (Levels 3 and 4) will further advance LLM capabilities in power system optimization.}